DevExpress/devextreme-schematics/src/add-sample-views/README.md

 # add-sample-views

-A schematic that adds sample views to the DevExtreme app template.
+A schematic that adds sample views to a DevExtreme Angular application.

 ## Properties